-Rita Carr, Deputy Director
+Rita Carr, Executive Director

-Rita joined NPT as Director of Media and Communications in January 2020 and was appointed Deputy Director in 2023.
-She first came to Nantucket in 2018 as an intern with the Nantucket Historical Association.
+Rita first came to Nantucket in 2018 as an intern with the Nantucket Historical Association.
 With a background in history and museum education, she is inspired by how the built environment of Nantucket combines with the island’s natural beauty to form a place where the past feels uniquely present.
-She holds a BA in History from Vassar College and an MA in History Museum Studies from the Cooperstown Graduate Program, SUNY Oneonta.
+Originally from New Jersey, she holds a BA in History from Vassar College and an MA in History Museum Studies from the Cooperstown Graduate Program, SUNY Oneonta.

 Favorite Historic Island location: The Eleanor Ham Pony Field.
 I love the bit of open space in the middle of small streets filled with interesting houses where you can spot unique architectural details any route you walk down.